antoninadert/inferno-proto-starter/README.md

 2. [Viewmodel](https://viewmodel.org/) For components,internal state management, data validation(client-side), bindings between state and view...
 3. [Inferno](https://infernojs.org/) For the underlying layer of Viewmodel.
 It can be changed to [React](https://facebook.github.io/react/).
 See [ProtoStarter](https://github.com/antoninadert/proto-starter)
 4. [Universal router](https://github.com/kriasoft/universal-router) and [History](https://github.com/browserstate/history.js/) to provide an [easy-to-use](https://github.com/kriasoft/universal-router/issues/80), isomorphic router.
+5. To validate the data that goes from client to server, [Astronomy](http://jagi.github.io/meteor-astronomy/) is already integrated.
+6. To ease the future creation of User accounts, [accounts-password](https://docs.meteor.com/api/passwords.html) is already integrated

 Installation